-The Washington Pavilion is the perfect destination for your next field trip.
-Our trained staff can help you select from our numerous engaging and inspiring exhibits, performances, art and science programs and large format films in order to supplement your curriculum and fulfill content standards.
-Teachers and classes are invited to create their own experience from the many educational opportunities offered at the Washington Pavilion, including:
+The Washington Pavilion is the perfect destination for your next field trip!
+Numerous engaging and inspiring science exhibits, performances, art and science programs and large format films will help supplement your curriculum and fulfill content standards.

 Washington Pavilion Teacher Circle